aseprite/api/api/graphicscontext.md

 Draws on the canvas the given image.

-If given *xy*-coordinates, the full image will be drawn at the specified position, in it's original scale.
+If given *xy*-coordinates, the full image will be drawn at the specified position, in its original scale.

 ![Image drawn on a canvas](image/image-on-canvas.png)